junxit/us-congress-bills-111/metadata.md

 - 2010-12-06 — Message on Senate action sent to the House.
 - 2010-12-07 — Received in the House.
 - 2010-12-07 — Referred to the House Committee on Education and Labor.
+- 2010-12-08 — Considered under suspension of the rules. (consideration: CR H8114-8131)
+- 2010-12-08 — DEBATE - The House proceeded with forty minutes of debate on S. 3817.
+- 2010-12-08 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2010-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-08 — Mr. Sablan moved to suspend the rules and pass the bill, as amended.
+- 2010-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8114-8128)
+- 2010-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8114-8128)